skynettechnologies/octobercms-allinoneaccessibility/README.md

 ### Steps

 ## Install Plugin

-plugin:install - downloads and installs the plugin by its name.
+Plugin:install - downloads and installs the plugin by its name.
 The next example will install a plugin called SkynetTechnologies.Allinoneaccessibility.
 ``` bash
 php artisan plugin:install skynettechnologies.allinoneaccessibility
 ```